-However, the first forty minutes of “VHS 2” is a prologue for the undisputed crown jewel, “Safe Haven.”
+However, the first forty minutes of “VHS 2” are a prologue for the undisputed crown jewel, “Safe Haven.”
 This is the segment that will have people talking.
 It is also the bar that subsequent shorts in this ongoing anthology series will have to meet if they even hope to be as memorable.
 “Safe Haven” is the tale of the Paradise Gates cult.
 Their leader combines the mass suicide ideals of Jim Jones with the child bride mongering of Warren Jeffs and the messiah complexes of every other cult leader in history.

 Already thematically dark with brainwashed children and apocalyptic messages, the segment bursts into a gory bath of vicious throat slashes, gunshots, and disturbing imagery.
 “Safe Haven” is an exponential escalation of one insane event after another.
 Just when you think it cannot possibly get any more bizarre, it does.
 Creative and demented, “Safe Haven” is not to be missed.

 “Slumber Party Alien Abduction” is an odd choice to finish the film, and it has the thankless task of following the best piece of the movie.
 It can only be assumed that the producers wanted to ease the audience down from the third segment shock and wrap up the affair with something a touch milder.
 Which is not to say that “Alien Abduction” is lacking in the chills department.